Professor Mark Philp

-Room H007, ground floor of the Humanities Building
+Room 3.11, third floor of the Faculty of Arts Building

-My research includes work in political theory and political sociology, most recently on justice in relation to ageing, political corruption and issues relating to standards in public life, as well as in the history of political thought and British history at the time of the French Revolution.
-I am currently working on issues relating to familial justice and ageing, political conduct and corruption, the re-imagining of democracy at the end of the eighteenth and the beginning of the nineteenth centuries, John Stuart Mill's Autobiography, the Godwin Diaries, political realism and political ethics, and the history of political thought.
+My research includes work in the history of political thought, social and cultural history from 1750-1850, and political theory and political sociology, most recently on justice in relation to ageing, political corruption and issues relating to standards in public life.
+I am currently working on issues relating to familial justice and ageing, political conduct and corruption, the re-imagining of democracy at the end of the eighteenth and the beginning of the nineteenth centuries in Latin America, and on a number of diary projects from the late 18th and early 19th centuries..

 I chair the Research Advisory Board to the Committee on Standards in Public LifeLink opens in a new window and have contributed to enquiries conducted by the Committee.
 See also my Max Weber Lecture at the EUI (https://www.youtube.com/watch?v=oXsgz9h5Z9k) and the interview there about aspects of my work in this area (https://www.youtube.com/watch?v=JdInTTriPoI&feature=share).
 There is a Kenya dimension to these interests details of which can be found on the following website: https://warwick.ac.uk/fac/cross_fac/ehrc/events/constructionspublicoffice/